SamSpector/samspector.github.io/_posts/2015-01-13-playing-with-markdown.markdown

 <h1>I'm really just playing with markdown here</h1>

-I'm just Playing With Markdown
+I'm Just Playing With Markdown
 ---

 Here we are, playing with markdown